VideoCarp/dromedary-lang/README.md

 </div>

 In-progress compiled language.<br>
-This language is aimed at simplicity.
+This language is aimed at mostly performance, but also simplicity.

 Currently read-only unless contributing or testing, completely unready.
 Do not use any of the files in this repository elsewhere.